 Primary Care Provider (PCP)

-When it comes to treating patients with common behavioral health problems, most primary care providers (PCPs) are trained to make an initial assessment and to start treatments, but may lack the time required to fully explore a patient’s mental health problem.
-In Collaborative Care, the PCP has two additional resources: a behavioral health care manager, and a psychiatric consultant.
+Most primary care providers (PCPs) are trained to make an initial assessment and to start treatments, but may lack the time required to fully explore a patient’s mental health problem.
+In collaborative care, the PCP has two additional resources to support treatment planning: a behavioral health care manager, and a psychiatric consultant.

-For many PCPs, working as part of a Collaborative Care team can seem daunting.
-Reasons PCPs Love Collaborative Care presents compelling ideas for why this model of care can be a benefit to them and their patients, and a paper stemming from the IMPACT trial talks about physician satisfaction with a collaborative disease management program.
+For many PCPs, working as part of a collaborative care team can seem daunting.
+The PCP Role Handout presents compelling ideas for why this model of care can be a benefit to a PCP and their patients, and a paper stemming from the Washington State Mental Health Integration Program talks about physician satisfaction with a collaborative care program.

 Components of integrated care undertaken by the care team that may be new to PCPs include:

 - frequent measurement of symptoms with evidence-base tools (e.g. PHQ-9, GAD-7)